-The vertebral column’s most important job is protecting the spinal cord, which is the main avenue for communication between the brain and the rest of the body.
-The spinal cord is nestled in a cavity, called the vertebral foramen, that is inside the vertebrae.
+The vertebral column’s most important physiologic function is protecting the spinal cord, which is the main avenue for communication between the brain and the rest of the body.
+The spinal cord is nestled in a cavity called the vertebral foramen inside of the vertebrae.

 Many nerves of the peripheral nervous system, which transport signals to and from specific parts of the body, meet the spinal cord at the vertebral column.

 Other roles for the vertebrae include helping support the body’s weight and providing an anchor for the ribs.